Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 Arizona Stats and Trends

-- In Arizona's 10 games this season, it has six wins against the spread.
+- Arizona has played 10 games, with six wins against the spread.

-- So far this season, the Wildcats have been installed as underdogs by a 15.5-point margin or more five times and are 4-1 ATS in those games.
+- This year, the Wildcats have an against-the-spread record of 4-1 in their five games as an underdog of 15 points or more.

-- Arizona's games this season have hit the over on four of 10 set point totals (40%).
+- Arizona's games this season have gone over the point total four times in 10 opportunities (40%).

-- Arizona is 2-0 against the spread and 0-2 overall when the team records more than 26.0 points.
+- When Arizona records more than 26.0 points, it is 2-0 against the spread and 0-2 overall.

 - The Wildcats have turned the ball over 20 times, two fewer times than the Cougars have forced turnovers (22).